Addressing Physician Burnout: Causes, Symptoms and Treatments

 Physician burnout is primarily due to professional stress coupled with a lack of work-life balance.
 Although burnout can be experienced in any profession, it primarily affects those doing “people-work,” with two well-known examples being medicine and human services.
 Physicians in particular have to undergo difficult and lengthy training in order to enter the field, and once they begin practicing, they are continuously assessed and placed in high-stress or emergency situations.

 Physicians frequently interact with people who are experiencing significant physical or psychological distress.
 This can lead to emotional exhaustion, a key aspect of burnout.
 Medical care can also involve a fair amount of uncertainty, which can cause frustration or self-blame; treatment solutions are not always clear and patient outcomes are not always desirable, regardless of physician behavior.

 Physician lifestyle is another crucial factor in burnout.
 Long hours spent at work can impact work-life balance and negatively affect relationships with family and friends.
-There is also often stigma associated with seeking help for mental health disruptions.
+There is also often stigma associated with seeking help for mental health disruptions, which can be detrimental to physician well-being.
 This can prevent physicians from reaching out and can cause burnout to worsen.

 Is physician burnout increasing?

 Physicians consistently remain at increased risk for burnout as compared to workers in other professions due to their lifestyles and work-life balance.
 Over the past decade, physician burnout rates have hovered around 50% with minimal fluctuations.
 While burnout rates remain consistent, rates within subgroups of physicians, such as specialty or generation, may differ.